Home Apartments Transport The Area Athens Guide Parking Blog

 📍 Mitropoleos 69, Monastiraki, Athens 105 55

-Since 1964 — the most famous kebab in Greece.
+Since 1964 — one of the best-known kebab places in Greece.
 Charcoal-grilled, served with tomato, pita and onion.
-Thanasis is an institution — right by Monastiraki square, always packed, and worth every minute of the wait.
+Thanasis is right by Monastiraki Square, usually busy, and worth trying if you're in the area.

 Bairaktaris taverna — Monastiraki